 A smart Wisconsin driver knows to prepare for any emergency.
-The Madison auto accident attorneys at Hupy and Abraham provide a list of the following items that could be of great value after a Wisconsin car accident or if you find yourself stranded in your car for an extended period of time:
+Our Wisconsin auto accident attorney at Hupy and Abraham has provided a list of the following items that could be of great value after a Wisconsin car accident or if you find yourself stranded in your car for an extended period of time:

 - First Aid Kit

 In the event of minor injuries after an accident, you’ll be glad you’ve packed a first aid kit with different-sized bandages, gauze, antibiotic ointment, hydrogen peroxide, pain relievers, and scissors.